ccorbell/ccorbell/README.md

 I'm an engineer at Vectorworks where I focus on Mac OS implementation of the Vectorworks 3D CAD product line.
 My focus there primarily in Objective-C and C++.

 I also write Swift and Python.
-Current Swift projects include a generative-graphics application for Mac OS.
+Current Swift projects include MathPaint, a generative-graphics application for Mac OS.

 I'm a continuing student of mathematics particularly focused on graph theory and related domains (linear algebra, combinatorics); also interested in probability and game theory.
+The open-source graphoire project is a Python library for graph theory exploration.

 I'm also a music composer / producer / performer active in a variety of genres.